OpenFn/docs/blog/2023-02-27-open-human.md

 At an artistic retreat in Scarborough, we sculpt from clay, eyes closed, hands busy, minds focused.
-A safe space, our guide tells us nervously, unsure how to break an ice that has formed in 30 degree heat
+A safe space, our guide tells us nervously, unsure how to break an ice that has suddenly formed in 30 degree heat.

 It is at the same time austere and liberating, creative and claustrophobic, individual and collective.
-We swap chairs and work on each other’s forms - nervously, at first, unwilling to do harm, but soon embracing the opportunity to co-imagine, to co-create.
+We swap chairs and work on each other’s sculptures - nervously, at first, unwilling to do harm, but soon embracing the opportunity to co-imagine, to co-create.